o-t-w/blog/src/content/blog/render-blocking-on-purpose.md

 description: The new blocking="render" attribute.
 ---

 Render blocking is something you usually want to avoid.
 Enter the term into Google and you'll be met with a great many articles about _eliminating_ render blocking.
-Perhaps somewhat surprisingly then, there's a new HTML `blocking` attribute to explicitly and purposefully block rendering until a particular resource is downloaded.
+Perhaps somewhat surprisingly then, there's a new HTML `blocking` attribute to purposefully block rendering until a particular resource is downloaded.

 A regular `<script>` tag, when lacking an `async` or `defer` attribute, will pause the parsing of HTML and block rendering until the script is downloaded, parsed, and executed.